- Special Districts

 - 3 pumping stations

 The distribution system is divided into three pressure zones (PZ).
-PZ1 serves the largest number of customers and consists of approximately 128,500 ft. of piping, two 500,000 gallon storage tanks and is supplied directly from the water treatment facility through two pumps.
-PZ1 supplies most (99%) of the North Lakeport’s water demand.
-PZ2 consists of 3,700 ft. of piping and two pumps.
-PZ2 directly serves 9 SFDs and supplies water to two 20,000 gallon storage tanks.
+Pressure Zone One (PZ1) serves the largest number of customers and consists of approximately 128,500 feet of piping, and two 500,000-gallon storage tanks and is supplied directly from the water treatment facility through two pumps.
+PZ1 supplies most (99%) of North Lakeport’s water demand.
+Pressure Zone Two (PZ2) consists of 3,700 feet of piping and two pumps.
+PZ2 directly serves 9 SFDs and supplies water to two 20,000-gallon storage tanks.
 PZ1 is the sole source of water for PZ2.
-PZ3 consists of 2,100 ft. of pipe and directly serves 8 SFDs through two pumps and a 1,000 gallon pressure tank.
+Pressure Zone Three (PZ3) consists of 2,100 feet of pipe and directly serves 8 SFDs through two pumps and a 1,000-gallon pressure tank.
 PZ2 is the sole source of water for PZ3.

 Over the last few years, significant improvements and upgrades have been implemented at the North Lakeport water treatment facility including a replacement ozone system – to remove odor and taste in the water; and replacement of the granular activated carbon (GAC) to “polish” and remove odor and taste causing compounds in the water prior to distribution.
 The Clearwell located at the treatment plant was re-coated (interior and exterior) in 2014.
 This also included the replacement of all structural beams at the top of the tank.
 The facility is now operating more efficiently and providing water to customers in compliance with all applicable water quality standards.
 The 12-month average change in North Lakeport Water’s customer base was less than 1%.
 As noted above, the service area is made up of over 25 small systems, many of which were constructed with less than ideal materials and design, during a time well before District staff had any role or oversight of the system(s).
 Maintenance will continue to be a challenge.